Wellington’s capture, on 6th April 1812, of the second French base on the Portuguese border, the southern gateway for the British invasion of Spain

 References for the Storming of Badajoz:

-Redcoats against Napoleon by Carole Divall; an account of the 30th Regiment in the Peninsular War, which contains an interesting description of the regiment’s involvement in General Leith’s Fifth Division’s attack on the San Vincente bastion and the subsequent disorders.
+Redcoats against Napoleon by Carole Divall, an account of the 30th Regiment in the Peninsular War, contains an interesting description of the regiment’s involvement in General Leith’s Fifth Division’s attack on the San Vincente bastion and the subsequent disorders.

 The previous battle in the Peninsular War is the Storming of Ciudad Rodrigo